IPA_MOD(3) IPA_MOD(3)

 db_get_limit_state

-module does not have current state for the limit (for example
+a module does not have current state for the limit, then the

 db_set_limit_state

-is zero, then current limit's state in the database should be
+new_state is zero, then current limit's state in the database

-updated, else a new limit's state should be registered.
+should be updated, else a new limit's state should be regis-

 db_get_threshold_state